 Always seek advice when you're unsure about the legality or ethical propriety of a course of action.
-You may run into situations are unclear, when legal requirements are complex, where Company standards don't address an issue, or when you have limited experience in dealing with the matter.
+You may run into situations which are unclear, when legal requirements are complex, where Company standards don't address an issue, or when you have limited experience in dealing with the matter.
 It's always better to ask for help than to risk getting it wrong.
-See page 17 for more details.
+See page 17 for more details on who you can speak with.